peytonmford/data_project/README.md

-# data_project
+# Deliverable 3

-## Description of the data exploration phase of the project:
+### Description of the data exploration phase of the project:
 - We want to see where the best locations would be to set up Chipotle stores around the country.
 - First, we looked at the prices statewide to give us a general understanding.
 - Then, we moved onto specific regions and then cities.
 - We will be using Tableau for our data exploration and by using the “Details” function, users can hover over each individual visual to see the exact averages.

-## Description of the analysis phase of the project:
+### Description of the analysis phase of the project:
 - Clean the data
   - Remove null values
   - Ambiguity values ex: Total U.S was too broad